faizan-mac/Pok-API-Interface/README.md

 # Poke-API-Interface
-Fetches and displays Pokémon from PokéAPI
+Fetches and displays Pokémon from PokéAPI.
+Made with React Native.

 # How to Run
 * Clone or download the repo and extract it.